pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/non-jpn-ace/pre-e4-route.md

 **Confirm** the message.

 After confirming this message, check Box 3, Slot 1.
 The 0x0200 should have become species 0x0351, which should have a name like <samp>ËÁÈîÂ Î ËÁ</samp>, level 100, and is male as shown in the image below.
+This is your ACE Pokémon.
 If you see this, that means you have successfully setup ACE!
 Continue reading to learn how to trigger ACE with this Pokémon.

 ![The Pokémon PC interface with the cursor hovering over a question mark.
 The black and white circled question mark has an unintelligible name, is male, and level 100.](../../../assets/images/frlg/getting-started/non-jpn-ace/0351-in-box.png)